mootools/mootools-more/Docs/Element/Element.Measure.md

 ### Options

 1. styles - (*array*) the styles to include in the calculation; defaults to ['padding','border']
-2. plains - (*object*) an object with height and width properties, each of which is an array including the edges to include in that plain. defaults to *{height: ['top','bottom'], width: ['left','right']}*
+2. planes - (*object*) an object with height and width properties, each of which is an array including the edges to include in that plane. defaults to *{height: ['top','bottom'], width: ['left','right']}*
-3. mode - (*string*) limit the plain to 'vertical' or 'horizontal'; defaults to 'both'
+3. mode - (*string*) limit the plane to 'vertical' or 'horizontal'; defaults to 'both'

 ### Returns